 Minjar Fair, Chamba

-Sprouting of silk strands (locally called Minjar) from fruiting maize corns is the time in July/August that this festival is held in Chamba.
+At the time of sprouting of silk strands (locally called Minjar) from fruiting maize corns in July/August that Mionjar fair is held in Chamba.
 Celebrating nature’s bounty, the farming community prays for a good harvest by offering the first ‘Minjar’ to the waters of River Ravi.
 For a whole week, the entire town wears a festive look.
 Many stalls selling local crafts and produce are set up and for the evenings, cultural performances are held.

 Manimahesh Yatra, Bharmaur – Chamba